-This can be a tasty dinner alternative that fills you up well and is easy to make, too.
+This can be a tasty dinner alternative that fills you up well and is easy to make too.
 Roasting an avocado might not seem like the most obvious way to cook it.
-However, when paired with sweet potato, it tastes delicious.
+However, when paired with foods like sweet potatoes, it tastes delicious.

 - Peel the avocado properly and chop it into pieces.
 Place the pieces on a tray.

 - Drizzle some coconut oil on top of the vegetables.